Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 That's your medical history and your privacy.

-But now things in life are going much better and I want to support my favorite shows
+But now things in life are going much better, and I want to support my favourite shows and

-and jumped in at the Sydney-Shaunberg level so I could join Fat Quote or Question.
+jumped in at the Sydney-Shaunberg level so I could join Fat Quota Question.

 That's awesome.